ElsaB-Lab/fRagmentomics/README.md

 ## Quick Start

-This example demonstrates a basic workflow using the main `analyze_fragments()` function.
+This example demonstrates a basic workflow using the main `run_fRagmentomics()` function.
 We will use the example data files included with the fRagmentomics package.

 First, load the library and locate the example files using `system.file()`.